friedbrice/euler93/README.md

 To run, compile with ghc and execute.
 It will expect two lines, in accodance with the spec set forth by shashank21j in [\[2\]][2]: the first line is ignored, and the second line is a space-seperated list of positive integers.
-Output will be (should be) the largest positive integer such that it and all smaller positive integers are obtainable from our input list and the four arithmetic operations, or zero if no positive integer can be generated from our list.
+Output will be the largest positive integer such that it and all smaller positive integers are obtainable from our input list and the four arithmetic operations, or zero if no positive integer can be generated from our list.

-It's broken at the moment, because the algorithm for generating well-formed arithmetic expressions is non-exhaustive.
-I'm presently working on a fix.

 Acknowledgements to MichalTerepeta et. al. for the AExpr type in [\[3\]][3] and to hammer for the algorithm used to generate all abstract